How We Professionally Purge Your Car's Entire Ventilation System — And Why It Changes Everything

 A contaminated cabin air filter doesn't just fail to protect you — it actively makes the problem worse.
 A filter loaded with mold spores and organic material becomes a continuous source of contamination, re-inoculating the system every time air flows through it.

 We always replace the cabin air filter as part of a full ventilation remediation.
-We also inspect and treat the filter housing, as described above.
 For vehicles prone to moisture issues, we recommend HEPA or activated carbon cabin air filters going forward, which offer superior filtration of both particles and odor-causing gases.
-You can learn more about cabin air filter types and ratings through resources like the Filtration Group's consumer guides or your vehicle manufacturer's specifications.
+You can learn more about cabin air filter types and ratings through the Filtration Group's consumer guides or your vehicle manufacturer's specifications.
+This is also a key reason why mycotoxins linger in vehicle cabins long after the visible mold is gone — the filter and ductwork keep reintroducing them into the air you breathe.

 Why Professional Remediation Beats DIY Every Time